Colorado Court Records

 What To Do If You Are On Trial For A Crime In Colorado?

 In Colorado, the state criminal code categorizes crimes into misdemeanors and felonies.
 The incidence of a crime often precedes the arrest and charging of the alleged offender.
 Usually, investigations and grounds of probable cause result in an arrest warrant being issued.
 Most misdemeanors have charges filed by the arresting officer or presiding judge.
-Felony offenders are often giving a verbal notice of the charges at the point of arrest.
+Felony offenders are often given a verbal notice of the charges at the point of arrest.
 However, it is not official.
 The official notification of filed charges happens in the presence of a jury.
 It entails advisement and arraignment.
-When the prosecutor charges a person for a crime, the prosecuting counsel offers him or her the option to make a plea bargain.
-If the defendant pleads guilty, the process skips the trial stage on to the sentencing hearing, usually the outcome of negotiations for leniency.
-It is important to note that the sentence may or may not differ from the prosecutor’s proposal.
+When the prosecutor charges a person for a crime, the prosecuting counsel offers them the option to plea bargain.
+If the defendant pleads guilty, the process skips the trial stage and proceeds to the sentencing hearing, usually the outcome of negotiations for leniency.
+It is important to note that the sentence may differ from the prosecutor’s proposal.
 If a defendant pleads otherwise, the case proceeds to the pretrial stage, and the judge sets a date for the next court appearance.

 What Percentage Of Criminal Cases Go To Trial In Colorado?

 The Colorado judicial branch does not provide statistics on how many criminal cases go to trial in the state.
-However, 22% of the caseload across state courts are criminal cases, according to the 2018 update.
+However, 22% of the caseload across state courts is criminal cases, according to the 2018 update.
 There is an opportunity for pretrial negotiations in the criminal justice process of Colorado.
-Here the defendant can offer a plea bargain to negotiate a murder sentence.
-Also, evidence of wrong arrests and or improper charges becomes plain enough to warrant the dismissal of the charges against the arrested individual.
+Here, the defendant may be offered a plea bargain to negotiate a murder sentence.
+Also, evidence of wrong arrests and/or improper charges becomes plain enough to warrant the dismissal of the charges against the arrested individual.
 For this reason, many cases do not proceed to a full trial in the state.

 When Does A Criminal Defendant Have The Right To A Trial?

-According to federal laws, all criminal defendants may request a public trial to promote fairness in hearing and transparency of legal processes to the public.
+According to federal laws, all criminal defendants may request a public trial to promote fairness in the hearing and transparency of legal processes to the public.
 Colorado state laws are subject to federal statutes.
-Be it a bench or a jury trial, it must proceed six months from the date the defendant gets a notification of charges.
+Be it a bench or a jury trial, it typically proceeds six months from the date the defendant is notified of charges.
 It applies to County and District Courts.
-Municipal Courts in Colorado adopt a three months pretrial window period.
-Unless there is good cause for extension or the defendant files a plea for more time, a violation of this status can lead to a prejudiced dismissal of charges.
+Municipal Courts in Colorado adopt a three-month pretrial window period.
+Unless there is reasonable cause for extension or the defendant files a plea for more time, violating this status may lead to a prejudiced dismissal of charges.

 What Are The Stages Of A Criminal Trial In Colorado?